dnlwlsn/dvniel.co.uk/README.md

-# dvnielwilson.co.uk
+# dvniel.co.uk

-Repo for the website dvnielwilson.co.uk.
+Repo for the website dvniel.co.uk.